ID25/ID25.github.io/_posts/2016-03-02-make-private-dialog-between-reseller-and-customer-part-2.md

 end
 {% endhighlight %}

-Go to Sellers and Customers contoller.
+Go to Resellers and Customers contoller.
 Add to ```index``` action conversation builder for our form.

 {% highlight ruby %}
 @conversation = current_account.hato_conversations.build
 {% endhighlight %}

-Add this form to your index page, which shows all your sellers and customers.
+Add this form to your index page, which shows all your resellers and customers.
 {% highlight slim %}
-// => sellers/index.html.slim
+// => resellers/index.html.slim

-- @sellers.each do |seller|
+- @resellers.each do |reseller|
-  = link_to seller.email, seller if current_account != seller
+  = link_to reseller.email, reseller if current_account != reseller
   = form_for @conversation, url: :conversations do |form|
-    = fill_conversation_form(form, seller)
+    = fill_conversation_form(form, reseller)
     = form.submit 'Start Conversation', class: 'btn btn-primary' hr
 {% endhighlight %}